-Clean vinyl decking regularly to maintain its beauty and
+Clean vinyl decking regularly to maintain its beauty and performance.

-performance.
 Clean the decking using a medium-soft brush, warm water, vinyl cleaner, or mild soap.
 Rinse thoroughly and dry.
+For additional protection, apply a 303 vinyl protectorant regularly.
 Your dealer can help you select the right product.
 For information about stain removal, check the literature in your Owner's Packet.